 What would you take if you were going on a short hike?
 Do you have a backup plan in case your phone’s cellular service fails?
 A map, compass and possibly a GPS unit might be useful.
 Bring a flashlight if shooting landscape photography at night.
 Your phone’s flashlight is fairly weak and may not be enough.

 Also, items for comfort such as a towel, snacks, and plenty of water.
 Will it be a hot sunny day?
 Bring sunscreen.
 And don’t forget insect repellent, especially if you’re shooting during the golden hours when small bugs are at their most active.
+For waterfall or ocean photography, safety is also a big consideration.

 A little forethought can make your landscape photography shoot a much more rewarding experience.